Pennsylvania High School cancels planned production of Spamalot

 In an August 31st article, the Sun-Gazette presented the information from the emails and interviewed Burch, Stamm, and Smith again.
 The principal elaborated:

-Using that logic, a Neo-Nazi student could stop a production of I Never Saw Another Butterfly by arguing that she believes the existence of the Holocaust is controversial.
+Using Principal Smith’s logic, a Neo-Nazi student could stop a production of I Never Saw Another Butterfly by arguing that she believes the existence of the Holocaust is controversial.

 “Homosexuality did not enter into that decision, Engel said.
 It was the case the play was not appropriate for a school production, he said.
 There are gays and lesbians in the district and they have appeared in plays in the past, he said.”